-In this article, we list 10 early signs that can indicate a person should take a pregnancy test.
+In this article, we list 10 early signs that can indicate a woman should take a pregnancy test.

 The most common reason to take a pregnancy test is a missed period.

 There are many reasons for missed periods, but if a woman is sexually active, a missed period can signal pregnancy.